exakat/php-dictionary/dictionary.rst

 Namespace Alias
 ---------------

- PHP can alias(/import) constants, functions, classes, interfaces, and namespaces.
+PHP can alias, or import, constants, functions, classes, interfaces, traits, enumerations and namespaces.

+This makes the code shorter, as the imported structure can be called with its alias name, instead of the fully qualified name.

+Aliasing solves naming conflicts, by giving another local name to any structure.

 .. code-block:: php